Qiskit/qiskit/docs/cdoc/qk-transpiler-passes.rst

 =================

-Transpilation is the process of rewriting a given input circuit to match the topology of a specific quantum device, and/or to optimize the circuit for execution on a quantum systems.
+Transpilation is the process of rewriting a given input circuit to match the topology of a specific quantum device, and/or to optimize the circuit for execution on a quantum system.

 Most circuits must undergo a series of transformations that make them compatible with a given target device, and optimize them to reduce the effects of noise on the resulting outcomes.
 Rewriting quantum